Coronavirus updates in Central Texas: Friday schools and stat tracker

 - Central Texas counties:

-- Austin-Travis County: The seven-day moving average for new hospital admissions is 44, and an average of 494 people are hospitalized.
-The seven-day moving average for new cases is 292.
-Since the beginning of the pandemic, over 113,743 cases have been reported and at least 1,076 people have died.
+- Austin-Travis County: The seven-day moving average for new hospital admissions is 30, and an average of 392 people are hospitalized.
+The seven-day moving average for new cases is 240.
+Since the beginning of the pandemic, 115,423 cases have been reported and at least 1,096 people have died.

-- Hays County: There are currently 1,524 active cases, and 44 people are currently hospitalized (41 unvaccinated, 3 vaccinated).
-Since the beginning of the pandemic, at least 28,091 confirmed cases have been reported and at least 357 people have died.
-At least 26,210 people have recovered from the virus.
+- Hays County: There are currently 1,099 active cases, and 36 people are currently hospitalized (29 unvaccinated, seven vaccinated).
+Since the beginning of the pandemic, at least 28,564 confirmed cases have been reported and at least 367 people have died.

-- Williamson County: There are 328 new cases of coronavirus in Williamson County.
-Thirteen percent of hospital beds are available, and 1% of ICU beds are available.
-Since the beginning of the pandemic, at least 60,556 cases have been reported and at least 624 people have died.
+- Williamson County: There are 143 new cases of coronavirus in Williamson County.
+Fourteen percent of hospital beds are available, and 3% of ICU beds are available.
+Since the beginning of the pandemic, at least 61,837 cases have been reported and at least 640 people have died.

 - Central Texas school districts:

 - Leander ISD: For the week of Sept.
-18-24, there have been 101 total positive cases.
-There have been 1,344 total cumulative positive cases.
+25-Oct.
+1, there have been 64 total positive cases.
+There have been 1,426 total cumulative positive cases.

 - Pflugerville ISD: For the week of Sept.
-20-24, there have been 52 total positive cases.
-There have been 847 total cumulative positive cases.
+27-Oct.
+1, there have been 50 total positive cases.
+There have been 920 total cumulative positive cases.

 - Texas Public Schools (2021-22 school year; updated on Fridays with data from the previous Monday-Sunday)